 Never the last, we still have some local tips for you 😉

 If you have spare time in Istanbul go to the Asian side.
-Most of the tourists and travellers don’t have time to explore this area and they are missing a bunch of cool and interesting things.
-From the european side you can get a boat to Kadiköy and explore the neighbourhood.
+Most of the tourists and travelers don’t have time to explore this area and they are missing a bunch of cool and interesting things.
+From the European side you can get a boat to Kadiköy and explore the neighborhood.

 What to do in Istanbul Asian side?